- What are generic drugs?

 An interview on how FDA reviews generic medicines with Ted Sherwood, Director, Office of Regulatory Operations, Office of Generic Drugs, Center for Drug Evaluation and Research.

-Is a generic version of my brand-name medicine available?
+Is a generic of my brand-name medicine available?

 - Use Drugs@FDA, a catalog of FDA-approved drug products, including their drug labeling.

 - First, search by proprietary or brand name.
 Note the active ingredient name.

 - Second, search again by the active ingredient name.

-- For very recent approvals, consult the First Generics List.
+- For very recent approvals, consult First Generic Drug Approvals.

-If you are unable to locate a generic version of your brand-name medicine, it may be that the brand-name medicine is still within the period of time when it has exclusive rights to the marketplace, to allow drug companies to recoup their costs for the initial research and marketing of the brand-name or innovator drug.
-It is only after both patent and other periods of exclusivity are resolved that FDA can approve generic versions of the medicine.
+If you are unable to locate a generic of your brand-name medicine, it may be that the brand-name medicine is still within the period of time when it has exclusive rights to the marketplace, which allows drug companies to recoup their costs for the initial research and marketing of the brand-name or innovator drug.
+It is only after both patent and other periods of exclusivity are resolved that FDA can approve a generic of the brand-name medicine.

-FDA staff continually monitors drug products to make certain the medicines at all levels of the supply chain, from active pharmaceutical ingredients (APIs) to products being sold to consumers, are safe, effective, and high quality.
+FDA staff continually monitors all approved drug products, including generics, to make certain the medicines at all levels of the supply chain, from active pharmaceutical ingredients (APIs) to products being sold to consumers, are safe, effective, and high quality.